 Direct Assignment Facilities

-Any modifications, removals or additions made by Company for the sole benefit of Operator, that would not otherwise have been made except to accommodate the connection of Operator’s Plant to the Company Electric System have been specifically identified as Direct Assignment Facilities in the Interconnection Agreement between Company and Operator.
-The executed copy of the Interconnection Agreement is hereby made a part hereof.
+Any modifications, removals or additions made by Company for the sole benefit of Operator, that would not otherwise have been made except to accommodate the connection of Operator’s Plant to the Company Electric System have been specifically identified as Direct Assignment Facilities in the Interconnection Agreement between Company and Operator. [see change earlier which incorporates Interconnection Agreement, or is the Interconnection Agreement only intended to be incorporated herein]

-In accordance with and subject to the terms and conditions of this Agreement, Operator shall reimburse Company for all actual and reasonable costs incurred by Company to operate, maintain, and replace as necessary, such Direct Assignment Facilities in accordance with Good Utility Practice during the term of this Agreement, including any tax liability Company incurs as a result of such reimbursement, if applicable.
+In accordance with and subject to the terms and conditions of this Agreement, Operator shall reimburse Company for all actual and reasonable costs incurred by Company to operate, maintain, and replace as necessary, such Direct Assignment Facilities in accordance with Good Utility Practice during the term of this Agreement, including any tax liability Company incurs as a result of such reimbursement, if applicable. [see comments in interconnect agreement regarding tax implcations of such]

 Network Upgrades